-Once a term, attendance statistics are checked for all students.
-Those with less than 85% attendance are deemed to be at risk of meeting satisfactory course outcomes and warning letters are generated.
+Attendance statistics are checked regularly for all students.
+Those with less than 90% attendance are deemed to be at risk of meeting satisfactory course outcomes and warning letters are generated.
 Students are counselled, supported and monitored.
 Ongoing unsatisfactory attendance can lead to expulsion if the student is deemed to be a non serious student of post compulsory age.

-Long leave
+Extended leave